PhD in Health Administration Programs

 Discover how your previous education and experience could help you further your education.
 Learn more about earning a doctorate in health administration in Nebraska.

-In Nebraska, over 87000 residents signed up for insurance through the Health Insurance Marketplace in 2016, with over 88% receiving premium assistance (Columbus Telegram, 2016).
+In Nebraska, over 83,000 residents signed up for insurance through the Health Insurance Marketplace in 2021.
+However the current number of state residents without health insurance coverage remains relatively high at 8.3%.
 The strain this may place on the healthcare system must be mitigated by researchers and administrators.

-At the same time, legislators are working toward expanded health coverage through the Health and Human Services Committee (NP Telegraph, 2016).
-This project, which may cost $63 million per year, could help up to 97000 Nebraska residents.
+At the same time, legislators are working toward expanded health coverage through the Health and Human Services Committee.
+This project, which may cost $63 million per year, could help up to 97,000 Nebraska residents.

 Are There Online PhD Programs in Healthcare Administration in Nebraska?